 Going to church has become centred on what one gets out of it, rather than what one gives to God.
 The main goal of youth work seems to be focused on entertainment, and to fit in with the world, than get the real message of the gospel out.
 Youth leaders today are expected to act and dress in fashions accepted by young people, and to use the same words and phrases common to today’s youth.
 The standard opinion in the Church today is that young adults should be youth leaders.
 Most people who are 50 years old or over tend to use their age as an excuse to not teach children, even if they are perfect for the job.
 Modern preachers tend to draw attention to themselves more than the message they are giving, desiring recognition and stardom.
 The words of John the Baptist, “He must increase, but I must decrease.”
 (John 3 v 30) seem to have been banished from the modern Christian Church.

 The ‘Sunday Assembly’ secular church movement is becoming popular in the UK and USA.
 It is an atheist church, offering non-believers all of the positive aspects of church, such as music, ‘sermons’, fellowship and community work.
 In fact, it offers everything a Bible believing church offers, but without God, and without the bible.
+The Church of England is becoming more like this, where many members of the clergy don’t even believe in God, and defy the holy requirements of God laid out in the Bible.
+They take on the job purely because they see the Church as a form of social entertainment, a method of being part of a happy community with positive goals.
 On one hand we have Christian churches becoming more secular, and on the other we have atheists embracing the traditions of church, and both are increasingly cutting out the word of God.

 “So then faith cometh by hearing, and hearing by the word of God.” – Romans 10 v 17